spmcginnis/spmcginnis/README.md

       Sample Health Data Frontend
       <p>An Angular web-app desigend to consume the sample health data API.</p>
     </summary>
+    <p>Imagine a hospital administrator who was to decide how to allocate funding for serving non-English speaking patients.
+This app provides a view for that administrator to see which language-speaking patients use what hospitals.</p>
+    <p>I created this Angular app in my personal time to consume the API I made for my LaunchCode capstone project.
+As the API is not hosted, the demo app instead consumes a flat file version of the data and CRUD functionality has been disabled.</p>
+    <p>At this point, the map page mereley consists of a basic Leaflet.js map of the region.
+Down the road, I plan to add data visualizations to the map that would aid our imaginary administrator.</p>
     <a href="https://spmcginnis.github.io/HealthDataFrontend/home">Demo</a><br/>
     <a href="https://github.com/spmcginnis/HealthDataFrontend">Source Files</a>
   </details>